Frequently Asked Questions for Tandem Paragliding Malaysia

 3. What is Tandem Paragliding?

-A tandem paraglider is designed to carry two people - the instructor and the passenger.
+A tandem paraglider is designed to carry two people - the pilot and the passenger.
 The passenger is strapped into a harness right in front of an experienced paragliding pilot during the paragliding tandem flights.
 Tandem paragliding is a sublime adrenaline rush.

 Paragliding is sport flying in a special type of wing similar looking to a parachute which can be launched by running down a hill.
 It's a non-motorized, foot-launched form of free flying with an inflatable lightweight wing.
 Paragliding is the simplest form of human flight, and fastest growing type of foot-launched flying.
 A paraglider is a non-motorized, foot-launched inflatable wing.
 It is easy to transport, launch, and land.
 Paraglider actually fly like a bird, soaring upwards on currents of air.